github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics.md

 The following limitations apply to topics:

-- Topic names only include basic alphanumeric characters.
+- Topic names can only include basic alphanumeric characters.
-- Topic names may NOT include capital letters.
+- Topic names can NOT include capital letters.
-- Topic names may be no longer than 50 characters.
+- Topic names can be no longer than 50 characters.
 - Each repository cannot have more than 20 topics.